Brann Dailor: Influences

 Dailor's main influence is Phil Collins of Genesis, specifically the 1970s era.
+Brann is also a huge Rush fan, especially Neil Peart, saying in an interview that 2112 is his favorite Rush album.
 He said that watching Sean Reinert with progressive metal band Cynic opened his eyes as a teen about the possibilities of technical drumming.
 He is also inspired by Mikkey Dee, Dave Lombardo, Elvin Jones, Tony Williams, Billy Cobham, Bill Bruford, Stevie Wonder and Dave Witte.
 Dailor's metal bands before Mastodon, Lethargy and Gaylord, were both heavily influenced by avant-garde rock group Mr. Bungle.